A countable-support symmetric iteration separating PP from AC: Iterating the packages over

+\gapnote{This proof outsources to Lemma~\ref{lem:bookkeeping-guarantee}, which depends on Lemma~\ref{lem:Ord-HS-stage-descent} for both pull-down and push-up.
+The proposition is therefore conditional on repairing Gap 2.}

 \begin{remark}[Countable-support names at limits of cofinality~$\omega$] At limits~$\lambda$ with $\cf(\lambda)=\omega$, a hereditarily symmetric name may have countable support cofinal in~$\lambda$, so the usual \emph{stage-bounding} arguments do not apply.
 In this manuscript we handle such limits by using the modified limit filter (Definition~\ref{def:modified-limit-filter}), whose normality and \(\omega_1\)-completeness are recorded in Lemma~\ref{lem:filter-properties}, together with the core admissibility lemma (Lemma~\ref{lem:core-lemma}).
-This matches the treatment of countable-cofinality limits in the general iteration framework (\cite[\S3.5--\S3.6]{gilsonCSI}). \end{remark}
+This matches the bounded-stage treatment of countable-cofinality limits in \cite[\textup{Limit filter} and Remark~\textup{(Failure of stage-bounding at countable cofinality)}]{gilsonCSI}. \end{remark}

 \begin{proposition}[$A$ is not well-orderable] In the final model $\cM$, the set $A = \{c_\alpha : \alpha < \omega_1\}$ of Cohen reals is not well-orderable.
 Hence $\cM \models \neg\AC$. \end{proposition}